JarodSGilliam/library-scratch-tutorial/README.md

 ![image](https://github.com/JarodSGilliam/library-scratch-tutorial/assets/38574399/19cc6aa3-6543-4028-994d-923b0f2fc744)

+### Extra:
+You can use a similar system to give the enemies health.
+Just be sure to select "For this sprite only" when creating the variable so that each of the clones has independant health.

 # Congratulations
 If you have gotten here, you techincally have a complete game.
 Try to survive as long as you can running away from the enemies.
 If you would like to stop here, in the pannel on the left side, go to sensing, and check the box near the bottom of the section next to the text "timer".
 This will give you a high score you can play for.